molpopgen/fwdpy/README.rst

 1. Cython_, which is a package allowing C++ and Python to work together
 2. fwdpp_, which is a C++11 template library for implementing efficient population genetic simulations
+3. gsl_, which is a C-language library for numerical methods.
+This package uses the GSL random number generation system plus several other features.

 Please note that this package is likely to be quite unstable/actively developed.